awiggs/chip-gr8/docsource/pages/docs.md

 The name of the ROM file for this game.

 #### `.observe(vm)`
-Returns a set of game specific observations given a vm.
+Returns a set of game specific observations given a VM.

 ## NamedList (Class)
 A list-like structure that allows elements to be accessed by named properties.
 Behaves like a Python list, can be iterated, indexed, spliced, and measured with `len()`.